Kristiansand: Climate

-Kristiansand has a temperate oceanic climate (Köppen: Cfb) in the 1991-2020 period.
+Kristiansand has a temperate oceanic climate (Köppen: Cfb) with cool to cold winters and mild summers.
 The coastal parts of the Skagerrak coast, which includes Kristiansand, is the sunniest part of Norway.
 Snow generally occurs in late December and in January and February; it may be heavy (the snow record at Kjevik airport is 170 cm) but rarely stays long on the coast; see Climate of Norway.
 Due to warming in the more recent decades, snow often melts after a few days.

 In the summer most locals go to the Fiskebrygga, the archipelago opposite the city, and Hamresanden Beach, which is located about 10 minutes from the city centre near Kjevik airport.
 People from Denmark, Sweden, Germany, the UK and other European countries also visit this beach in the summer during their travels.

 The all-time high 32.6 C at Kristiansand airport was recorded August 1975.
 The all-time low at the airport -28.2 C was recorded January 1982.
 The temperature seldom reaches 30 C, but most days in July reaches 21 C or more.
 The warmest month ever was July 1901 with mean 21.6 C at an earlier weather station (Kristiansand S - Eg).
 The warmest month at the airport was July 2018 with 24-hr average 19.9 C and average daily high 25.8 C. July 2018 was also the sunniest month on record with 422 sunhours, and the year 2018 recorded 2126 sunhours - despite December recording just 1 sunhr as cloudiest month on record in Kristiansand.
 The cloudiest July recorded 156 sunhours (2007).
 Kristiansand has the national record for the sunniest February (153 sunhrs in 1986), sunniest April (323 hrs in 2021), sunniest August (343 hrs in 1995) and sunniest September (241 hrs in 1959).

 The wettest month on record was October 1976 with 560 mm precipitation, and the driest was April 1974 with no precipitation at all.